-Cornerstone is housed in a former convent and adjacent school building in the little village of Beugen.
+Cornerstone Bible College for Mission Training is housed in a former convent and adjacent school building in the little village of Beugen.
 The convent used to house a girls’ boarding school.
 A next door farm also formed part of the convent property and now serves as staff accommodation and as library and study area.
 The grounds consist of a few acres of land with lawns, a vegetable garden, a children’s play area, a wooded area and an orchard with apple and cherry trees.
 The grounds provide pleasant opportunity for being outdoors.

 Living accommodation and facilities in the main building of Cornerstone are good but basic.
 Renovation and modernisation of the property are ongoing projects as we seek to improve the accommodation, particularly with regard to family quarters.

 First year single students share a room with another student.
 Second year students have a single room.
 All rooms have a telephone and an internet connection.
 There are small apartments consisting of several rooms for families with children.
 There are shared bathrooms in the various sections of the building, as well as small kitchens for students’ use.
 The main meals are served in a pleasant, modern dining room.
 Families are only required to join the midday meal.
 At other times they are free to take their meals as a family.

 Cornerstone is a ‘work of faith’.
 Student fees cover only board and tuition.
 Big renovation or extension projects are paid for by gifts from outside.
 We trust God to provide all that is necessary for developing the college property and facilities.

 Cornerstone encourages students to participate in physical activities and sports, as a healthy body is both necessary in mission work and honouring to God.